 3. The best water for white boba tea

 When making white tea, water quality plays a more important role than when making a cup of black tea.
 White tea is gentler than other tea types, so if your water has a distinctive taste, your tea will have that same taste too.
-If your tap water is not suitable for drinking or has a strong flavour, use bottled natural water instead.
+If your tap water is not suitable for drinking or has a strong flavour, use bottled natural spring water instead.

 4. Coffee creamer